TCRichards/PiSmash/README.md

   **b.**	The PC running the sketch can capture this rtsp stream using VLC's Python library.
 This was very straightforward to accomplish.

-## 4. Use Deep Learning algorithms to process audio and video:
+## 4. Use Deep Learning to continuously classify screenshots from the game:
-### Status: Halfway; Model is made, but can only classify, not detect objects
+### Status: Complete

-  **a.**	Use image recognition to detect victory screen and identify character icons
+  **a.**	Use image classification to detect constantly monitor the status of the game and detect the victory screen.
-    **i.** Make neural network capable of detecting a victory screen
+    **i.** Make neural network capable of choosing between [Character Select, Stage Select, Pre-Game, Game, Victory, Results, TV OFF, and Menu Screens] (this works surprisingly well)
-    **ii.** Make neural network capable of detecting player icons
-    **iii.** Once victory screen is detected, use background colors to segment screen into a separate panel for each player.
+    ![Screen Classification] (READMEImages/ScreenClassTest.png)
-  **b.**	Use text recognition to gather data on damage and kills within each panel
+    **ii.** Make neural network capable of detecting player icons (Not implemented - would be cool to tell who killed whom) **b.**	Use text recognition to gather data on damage and kills within each panel
     **i.**	Google Vision API provides incredible text recognition ability for relatively cheaply ($1.50 for 1000 images analyzed).
 We're going with this approach 'for now'
     **ii.** There's lots of information online about the open-source OpenCV library, but after a week of trying to run text recognition and getting terrible results, I opted for Google Vision.
+    **iii.** Once the results screen is detected, use location of player text  (specifically 'P#') to segment screen into a separate panel for each player.

 ## 5. Create Website!